Geoffrey Michael Gadd: Publications

 Publications include over 300 refereed papers, 2 co-authored books, over 50 edited books (2 as sole editor), and over 50 invited book chapters.
 Six patents have arisen from applied research relating to detoxification of metals and radionuclides.
 Web of Science analysis shows over 300 records, h-index = 64 (21 February 2020).
 Google Scholar shows 31759 citations and a h-index of 89 (3 September 2020).
 The latest book, co-authored with Byung Hong Kim, on Prokaryotic Metabolism and Physiology was published in 2019 by Cambridge University Press, The book describes the different metabolic processes of prokaryotic microorganisms taking place in different conditions and their roles in the environment, biotechnology, and human health.
 Gadd has published in a variety of important journals including Environmental Microbiology, Nature Microbiology, Nature Biotechnology, Current Biology, Environmental Science Nano and Fungal Biology.

-Publications can be found by accessing the following link: